COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 While research data must be classified using the University’s Minimum Security Standards, there may be additional specific compliance requirements associated with some research data or controlled unclassified information (CUI) that will be aligned with other frameworks like the Cybersecurity Maturity Model Certification (CMMC), Federal Information Security Management Act (FISMA), DoD Federal Acquisition Regulation Supplement (DFARS), International Traffic in Arms Regulations (ITAR), and NIST 800-171.
 The highest risk classification applicable to the data and associated IT systems or a classification required by agreement or regulation should be applied.
 Non-exhaustive examples of data or systems for each risk classification are provided for each category.
 Please contact NU ITS, UNMC ITS, or applicable campus research oversight bodies for assistance in appropriately classifying data, if necessary.

 Data or IT systems are Low Risk if:

 - They are not considered to be Medium or High Risk;

 - The data can generally be made available to the public without harm to the University, entities with an affiliation to the University, or to individuals; and

 - The loss of confidentiality, integrity, or availability would have a limited adverse effect on organizational mission, operations, assets, regulation, or on individuals.

-Security controls applied to low risk data and IT systems classified as low risk must conform to the provisions of this policy, the minimum security standards for Low Risk Data, and any additional compliance requirements for research data.
+Security controls applied to Low Risk data and IT systems must conform to the provisions of this policy, the minimum security standards for Low Risk Data, and any additional compliance requirements for research data.